cnadolny/unity-ml-on-azure/README.md

 ## Quickstart
 The following instructions guide you through the steps to create a Unity ML Agents training job in an Azure container using AKS:
 1. Make sure you have all the **Prerequisites** listed above and that you've completed the steps listed in **Before you Begin** once on your machine.
-1. Copy `Editor/AzureDeploymentWindow-AKS.cs` from this repo into your project's Editor directory.1.
-Build your Unity project for Linux x86_64 as described [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md)
+1. Copy `Editor/AzureDeploymentWindow-AKS.cs` from this repo into your project's Editor directory.
+1. Build your Unity project for Linux x86_64 as described [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md).
+Note that **Headless Mode** is now called **Server Build** in Unity 2018 and higher.
 1. From the Unity editor main menu, select the `ML on Azure > Train with AKS` command to open the popup dialog of the same name.
 1. Optionally set the **Storage Account Name** where build files will be uploaded in Azure; a default name is provided based on the current time, but is not guaranteed to be unique. *Letters must be lowercase*.
 1. Optionally set the **Job Name** (known as the Run ID in ML Agents); a default name is provided but if you're planning on running multiple jobs in parallel, each job should have a unique name to differentiate it from the other jobs. *Letters must be lowercase*.
+1. Edit the `Trainer Config File` text field to point to the file `trainer_config.yaml` on your local machine.
+This file can be found in the `/config` folder in the main Unity ML Agents repo.
 1. Click `Choose build output` and navigate to your x86_64 build output.
 1. Click the `Generate Deployment Command` button; currently the editor only displays what you should run at the command line.
 Select the full command and copy it to the clipboard.
 1. Open a console window and ensure you are logged into Azure (run `az login`)